QuentinRa/blog.quentinra.dev/info/cryptography/index.md

 We will use the terms

-* **public key**: a key used to encrypt a message that is shared to everyone.
+* **public key**: a key used to encrypt a message that is shared with everyone.
 Only the one generating the key is supposed to be able to decrypt a message.
 * **private key**: a key associated with the public key, not shared, used to decrypt messages encrypted with the public key

 <hr class="sr">

 ## Playing with binaries 0️⃣1️⃣

 A binary is a number in base 2, so we are using only 0 and 1.
-You will need to do a lot of operation on binaries.
+You will need to do a lot of operations on binaries.

 * **Addition**: note that $1+0=1$, $0+0=0$, and $1+1=0$
   * Generalization: $1+1+1=3=1\ \(mod\ 2)$